blnknlights/blnknlights.github.io/htb/machines/faculty/faculty.md

     terminal= Terminal()
     terminal.cmdloop()
 ```
 this seemed promissing as it's generating b64 payloads to send to mPDF, trying to replace the payload in burp and see if that returns anything interesting, it returns an empty pdf.

-Tried to look at it with strings, but I don't think the files are actually beeing included in it.
+I tried to look at it with strings, but I don't think the files are actually beeing included in it.

 Googling further, I found a buch more things, and tried a bunch of CVEs below, they should all be ongoing as they've all been patched way after 6.0.
 ```